mavera12/EHR/Other-Areas.md

 {alive=1, dead=1}
 ```

-Check the FHIR output of `Jeanine128 Gleason633`:
+Check the FHIR output of `Jeanine128 Gleason633` (you might have a different patient):

 ```json
 ...abridged...